itamarrosenblum/Task-Board-Project/README.md

 ## Description 📝
 #### Responsive Taskboard Web Application.
-- The user can add new tasks and delete them afterward.
+- Users can add new tasks and delete them afterward.
-- The local storage is active and saves the data.

-#### The logic was written using vanilla JavaScript.

-- User inputs are saved in the local storage.
+- Users inputs are saved in the localStorage.

-#### The design was made using vanilla CSS3, e.g.

-- CSS Grid and CSS Flexbox were used for the layout.

-- CSS Animation was used for the fade-in effect.

 #### Other
 - The fonts are imported via Google Fonts library